Yuzhe-Fu/FractalCloud/README.md

 ## Abstract

-This repository provides the reference software implementation of **FractalCloud**.
-FractalCloud introduces a **fractal partitioning algorithm** that decomposes large point clouds into spatially coherent local blocks through a transversal logic, implemented in PyTorch using a **thread-parallel recursive procedure**.
-On top of this, we design a set of **block-parallel point operations** that fully decompose all point-wise computations into local operators.
-These operations are executed recursively to ensure **numerical consistency** between the software implementation and the hardware accelerator.
+This repository provides the software implementation of HPCA'26 **FractalCloud**, which introduces a fractal partitioning algorithm to partition large point clouds into spatially coherent local blocks.
+FractalCloud further introduces a block-parallel point operations that decompose all-point computations into local operators.
+We ensure numerical consistency between the software implementation and the hardware accelerator.

-> **Note:** The primary objective of this repository is to validate the **algorithmic correctness** of the proposed design.
+> **Note:** This repository is to validate the **algorithmic correctness** of our proposed design.
 Therefore, we do not introduce custom GPU kernel optimizations or GPU-specific acceleration.

 After installation, this repository allows reproducing the network performance reported in the paper on: